Investors - How does the winding up of a managed investment scheme affect me?

 - the potential impact of increasing investor default levels on the operating capital of the scheme.

-You may receive notice from the external administrator of the investment manager that an application has been made to court to wind up your scheme.
+You may receive notice from the external administrator or receiver of the investment manager that an application has been made to court to wind up your scheme.
 It may take several months before a decision is made and can depend on whether any members of the scheme oppose the winding up application.

-If you believe that the investment manager of your scheme is insolvent or if you have been informed that an external administrator has been appointed to your scheme's investment manager you should consider seeking legal and financial advice about how this may impact on your investment in the scheme, including any cost/fee obligations you may have under any project agreements, and any rights that you may have in accordance with the scheme's constitution and the Corporations Act.
+If you believe that the investment manager of your scheme is insolvent or if you have been informed that an external administrator or receiver has been appointed to your scheme's investment manager you should consider seeking legal and financial advice about how this may impact on your investment in the scheme, including any cost/fee obligations you may have under any project agreements, and any rights that you may have in accordance with the scheme's constitution and the Corporations Act.

 What if my managed investment scheme is wound up?